draganag8/QA-Automation-Project/README.md

 # Repository1
 QA-Automation-Project
-Ovaj projekat sadrzi 9 automatskih testova, koji su spakovani u jedan zajednicki test suite.
+QA-Automation-Project This project contains 9 automated tests, which are packed into one common test suite.
-Test 1: test za login sa praznim username poljem
+Test 1: login test with empty username field
-Test 2: test za log in sa praznim password poljem
+Test 2: login test with empty password field
-Test 3: test sa pogresnim kredencijalima
+Test 3: test with wrong credentials
-Test 4: test za validni login
+Test 4: valid login test
-Test 5: test za logout
+Test 5: logout test
-Test 6: test za uklanjanje item-a iz korpe
+Test 6: item removal test from the basket
-Test 7: test za kupovinu item-a
+Test 7: test for purchasing an item
-Test 8: test za dodavanje random proizvoda u korpu Test 9: test za dodavanje najskupljeg proizvoda u korpu Za testove je koriscen java/maven projekat, kao i selenium i testng framework.
+Test 8: test for adding a random product to the basket Test 9: test for adding the most expensive product to the basket For the tests, a java/maven project was used, as well as selenium and testng framework.
-Za login podatke koriscen je configuration.properties fajl u kombinaciji sa Property Managerom
+The configuration.properties file in combination with the Property Manager was used for login data